AssassinUKG/Assassin.github.io/_posts/2020-12-14-Kali-apps-tips.md

 **Example:** If we want to get our IP address, List files and then start a python http server to server the files.

-1. Make a script (or get an App you want), I've called my script: pss.py (python start server.py) Script Details:-
+1. Make a script (or get an App you want), I've called my script: pss.sh (python start server.sh) Script Details:-
 - Select IP if more then 1 interface (eth0, tun0)
 - List files in directory with wget links and your current IP